rvij/hw6uw/hw6uw_rvij.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-31.png) ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-32.png)

 ## Print summary of the lm and provide details of the p-value and slopes
+* Printing the p-value and coeffcient for the variables from summary(lm1) and anova(lm1)
+* Results shows that model is able to explain around 40% of variation in data
+* We can also get confidence intervals for the variables
+* All the p-values are significant

 ```r
 question2()